greggman/HappyFunTimes/README.md

     That said if there's anything easy and performant you'd like to suggest submit a pull request.

+*   What about cheating?

+    Again, this is meant for games where everyone is in the same room watching the same display.
+If someone is off in the corner trying to hack the game through the net maybe you shouldn't have invited them to your party.

+    That said if there's anything easy and performant you'd like to suggest submit a pull request.

 *   Does it work on Windows and Linux?

     I've only run this on OSX so far.
 I suspect it works on both.